assaff/msc-thesis/source/results.rst

     Schematic description of data flow in our classification model.

-.. note: Move to methods:

-    For each of the data sources, we formulated variables to capture the information these sources disclose about a given residue.
-    These variables were used as columns in the training table for the SVM software, in addition to binary labels (binder/non-binder).
-    Discrete variables were assigned consecutive integer values.
-    All variables then underwent normalization (for details, see Methods section).

 We performed 3-fold stratified cross-validation of our classification model over the set of surface residues of bound receptor structures.
 Each iteration involved training a classifier using two folds, and